Deoxyribonucleic Acid (DNA)

 Uses of DNA Technology

-DNA technology is a technique used for the study and manipulation of genetic material.
+DNA technology is used for the study and manipulation of genetic material.
 Recombinant DNA Technology (rDNA) is very useful for producing artificial DNA through the combination of different genetic materials from different sources.

 DNA technology and rDNA technology play an important part in pharmacology and genetic engineering for disease prevention, increasing agricultural growth, detection of disease, and crime in forensics science.